chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{< note >}}

 - Assuming 5+1 nodes (1 bastion, 2 for Chef Automate and Chef Infra Server, 3 for PostgreSQL and OpenSearch).
-- For the Frontend nodes you can use the same IP in automate and chefserver.
+- For the Frontend nodes, you can use the same IP in automate and chefserver.
-- For the Backend nodes you can use the same IP in postgresql and opensearch.
+- For the Backend nodes, you can use the same IP in PostgreSQL and OpenSearch.
 - To provide multiline certificates use triple quotes like `""" multiline certificate contents"""`.

 {{< /note >}}